 Inspire.
 Create.
 Activate.

-What a wonderful way to welcome back theater making to the Playhouse campus.
-Introducing CampWCP, where young folx are encouraged to use their voice — on issues that matter to them— and where they mold it into something theatrical with help from the Playhouse.
+Introducing CampWCP, where young folx are encouraged to use their voice on issues that matter to them and where they mold it into something theatrical, with help from the Playhouse.
 CampWCP is four weeks dedicated to honoring and amplifying their words.

 During the camp, ten middle school students will learn about the art of playwriting and devise their own monologues on what home means to them.
 In a safe space, playwright José Casas will guide the young artists and weave their collectively created stories into a piece of devised theater.
 Students will learn acting techniques and how to physically embody a character from Playhouse Director of Education, Jenny Nelson.